Why is it sustainable?

 Both bamboo and cork are good material options when it comes to sustainable design.

 Bamboo is an abundantly available grass that grows fast and thrives without needing pesticides, fertilizers or herbicides.
-Even more, this lamp upcycles bamboo sawdust scraps coming from the production of bamboo chopsticks and bamboo flooring.
+Even better, EKOBO reuses FSC-certified bamboo sawdust scraps from the production of chopsticks and flooring.

 Cork is a sustainable choice because it is harvested from the outer bark of the cork oak with a process that does not damage the tree.
-In this case, the cork base is a conglomerate made of waste cork and dust granules coming from industrial cork production and an LFGB approved food-safe resin.
+In this case, the cork base is a conglomerate made of waste cork and dust granules coming from industrial cork production binded with a non-toxic food-grade resin.